Feyerabend/cc/ch07/sec7.3.7/ferrite/LANG.md

 Types are declared in function parameters and returns.
 Inference is limited, so specify types where needed.

+Ferrite uses double parentheses like `((path String))` in parameter lists because each parameter is represented as a tiny two-element list: one for the name and one for the type.
+This nested structure keeps the syntax clean and consistent in a Lisp-like S-expression world, clearly pairing each name with its required type without introducing new punctuation or keywords.
+It mirrors Rust's `fn foo(p: &Point)` visually: `(p (& Point))` reflects "name: type".

 ### 4. Defining Structures